etiennestuder/gradle-jooq-plugin/README.md

 | 5.0+           | 6.1+                       | Yes                           | Yes |
 | 4.0            | 5.0+, 6.0+                 | No                            | No |

+See the [Migration](#migration) section on how to migrate your build from jOOQ plugin 4.x to 5.x.

 # Configuration

 ## Applying the plugin